ehainer/voltron-notify/README.md

 @user = User.find(1) #<User id: 1, phone: "1234567890", email: "info@example.com", created_at: "2016-09-23 16:49:20", updated_at: "2016-09-23 16:49:20">

 @user.notifications.create do |n|
-  n.sms "Hello from SMS" # Will send to +1 (123) 456-7890
+  n.sms 'Hello from SMS' # Will send to +1 (123) 456-7890
-  n.email "Hello from Email" # Will send to info@example.com
+  n.email 'Hello from Email' # Will send to info@example.com
 end

 # @user.notifications.build { |n| ... } ... followed by @user.save works the same way